bytemotiv/wally/README.md

 ## Todos

-### 1.0

-- [x] Create an installation script for the first start

 ### 1.1

 - [x] Make tags clickable and show their own view
 - [x] Fix some UI inconsistencies on the Tags input

-- [ ] Move all drawers and map actions to a state machine
-- [ ] Fix refreshing of Markers on changes

 - [ ] Clean up SASS/CSS code
 - [ ] Unify JS Functions into wally.js
 - [ ] Clean up JS Functions, remove unused code from prototyping

+- [ ] Move all drawers and map actions to a state machine
+- [ ] Fix refreshing of Markers on changes

 ### 1.2